Akuli/the-simple-noteprogram/README.md

 # The Simple Noteprogram

+### NOTE: This program is not at a usable stage just yet.
+This notice will be removed when this program is ready.

 This is a simple note-taking program written in Python 3 with GTK+ 3 aimed at GNU/Linux users.
 It displays a note icon in the system tray.
 The tray icon can be clicked and notes with a title and a description can be easily made.
 The notes are always saved automatically.

 ## Windows/OSX support